 Slow Cooker Sausage and Cabbage is a easy crock pot recipe ready in 6 hours!
 Add Sweet Italian Sausage links and vegetables (potatoes, cabbage, carrots and onion!) into your slow cooker for a delicious comfort meal!

 It’s Fall!
 It’s really fall!
 The leaves are changing, I need to wear a jacket in the morning, I prefer my coffee hot now.
 What else does Fall mean?
-Time to bring out the crockpot for my family’s favorite comfort meals!
+Time to bring out the crockpot for my family’s favorite crock pot recipes!

-I love this recipe becase of the ingredients and the directions.
+I love this crock pot recipe because of the ingredients and the directions.

 The ingredients are basic, you might have everything in your kitchen already!
 The stars of the show are Sweet Italian Sausage, cabbage, potatoes, carrots and a onion.
 Close your eyes.
 Imagine the smell of your kitchen while this cooks.
 It’s going to smell SO GOOD!